Run the hot-cache path without remembering every tuning note.

 LLAMA_ARG_MOE_HOT_CACHE_UPDATE_RATE

 Float 0.0 to 1.0, default 0.0 After a completed server request, replaces up to this fraction of hot-cache entries with better observed candidates.
 Needs active perf counters.
+Multi-device expert lanes currently skip runtime replacement to avoid inconsistent per-lane maps.

 --moe-hot-cache-weighting MODE